 MHCP will ask you to complete and submit new enrollment forms to report the services you are currently providing and want to continue to provide.
 You will also need to submit the service credentials to prove your qualifications to provide the services.
 The forms you will use are the same forms required when completing new enrollment.
 MHCP will place a revalidation request letter into the PRVLTR folder of the MN–ITS mailbox of the enrollment file being revalidated.

 MHCP processes new enrollment requests in the order received.
-MHCP processes the request and provides a response within 30 days.
+We will provide a response within 30 days.
 Responses include: pending for more information, approval and denial.
-You must wait until Provider Enrollment processes the information to determine if it is complete or filled out correctly.
+You must wait until Provider Eligibility and Compliance processes the information to determine if it is complete or filled out correctly.

 If MHCP approves the initial enrollment request, the provider applicant will receive a confirmation (welcome) letter, including information about registering for MN–ITS.
 All HCBS waiver and AC programs providers must register and use MN–ITS for receiving mail and submitting all transactions electronically with MHCP.